-- 1 The Edusave Merit Bursary (EMB) Scheme aims to give Singapore Citizen students from a modest home background in all Government and Government-aided schools, junior colleges and centralised institute, independent schools, specialised schools, the Institute of Technical Education, and the polytechnics an incentive to perform well. - 2 The EMB Scheme is school-based.
-All Singapore Citizen students who are in the top 25% within each level and stream, and meet the income criteria are eligible for EMB unless they are recipients of Edusave scholarships or other MOE scholarship awards.
+- 1 The Edusave Merit Bursary (EMB) Scheme aims to give Singapore Citizen students from a modest home background in all Government and Government-aided schools, junior colleges and Millennia Institute, independent schools, specialised schools, the Institute of Technical Education, and the polytechnics an incentive to perform well. - 2 The EMB Scheme is school-based.
+All Singapore Citizen students who are in the top 25% within each level and course, and meet the income criteria are eligible for EMB unless they are recipients of Edusave scholarships or other MOE scholarship awards.
 Since 2018, the gross household income limit was revised to \$6,900, or a per capita income limit of \$1,725.
-School principals select eligible students from all streams in each level based on positive learning dispositions (for Primary 1 and 2), academic performance (for Primary 3 and above) and good conduct, and invite them to apply for the award if they meet the income criteria. - 3 In 2021, 32,003 students were awarded the EMB at a total value of \$11.4 million.
+It was further revised to \$7,500, or a per capita income limit of \$1,875 from 2023.
+School principals select eligible students at each level and course based on positive learning dispositions (for Primary 1 and 2), academic performance (for Primary 3 and above) and good conduct, and invite them to apply for the award if they meet the income criteria. - 3 In 2022, 30,276 students were awarded the EMB at a total value of \$11 million.
 Table-3 shows the breakdown of awardees by level.